Martin Olav Sabo: Later career

-On March 18, 2006, he announced that he would not seek reelection for the 110th Congress, ending 46 years as an elected official, including 28 years in Congress – the second-longest tenure in either house of Congress in the state's history, behind only fellow Democrat Jim Oberstar.
-He endorsed his longtime chief of staff, Mike Erlandson, in the DFL primary—the real contest in this district.
-Erlandson lost to State Representative Keith Ellison, also a progressive DFLer, who won the general election and succeeded Sabo on January 4, 2007.
+On March 18, 2006, he announced that he would not seek reelection for the 110th Congress, ending 46 years as an elected official, including 28 years in Congress – the third-longest tenure in either house of Congress in the state's history, behind only fellow Democrats Jim Oberstar and Collin Peterson.
+He endorsed his longtime chief of staff Mike Erlandson in the DFL primary—the real contest in this district.
+Erlandson lost to State Representative Keith Ellison, also a progressive DFLer, who in turn won the general election and succeeded Sabo on January 4, 2007.

 Sabo served as a co-chair of the National Transportation Policy Project at the Bipartisan Policy Center.
 For his work on acquiring funding for transportation projects and specifically pedestrian and bicycling funding, the Midtown Greenway bridge in Minneapolis was named the Martin Olav Sabo Bridge.
+In 2022, the central Minneapolis post office was renamed the Martin Olav Sabo Post Office.

 Personal life

-Sabo died March 13, 2016, in Minneapolis, Minnesota, at the age of 78.
-He had been hospitalized with breathing difficulties.
+Sabo was hospitalized with breathing difficulties.
+He died on March 13, 2016, in Minneapolis, Minnesota, at the age of 78.
+He is buried in Lakewood Cemetery.

 U.S Senator Amy Klobuchar called Sabo a "friend and mentor," and Governor Mark Dayton praised him as "a great political leader and an outstanding public servant."
 Sabo was a lifelong smoker until he quit in 2003.